tfynes-pivotal/app-senintel/README.md

 Modify manifest to provide app-sentinel with a unique name / route Provide comma delimited list of target hosts in the TARGET_HOSTS env variable

+Issues

+Currently it's cleanly responding when the request is only asking for http headers e.g. curl -I <sentinel-address>